timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 169-MILITARY CONSTRUCTION AND MILITARY FAMILY HOUSING/SUBCHAPTER V-OVERSIGHT OF LANDLORDS AND PROTECTIONS AND RESPONSIBILITIES FOR TENANTS OF PRIVATIZED MILITARY HOUSING.md

 * (f) PROHIBITION ON USE OF NONDISCLOSURE AGREEMENTS.—(1) A tenant or prospective tenant of a housing unit may not be required to sign a nondisclosure agreement in connection with entering into, continuing, or terminating a lease for the housing unit.
 Any such agreement against the interests of the tenant is invalid.

-* (2) Paragraph (1) shall not apply to a nondisclosure agreement executed as part of the settlement of litigation.
+* (2) Paragraph (1) shall not apply to a nondisclosure agreement executed—

-### §2890a.
-Chief Housing Officer
-* (a) DESIGNATION.—(1) The Secretary of Defense shall designate, from among officials of the Department of Defense who are appointed by the President with the advice and consent of the Senate, a Chief Housing Officer who shall oversee housing units.

-* (2) The official of the Department of Defense designated as Chief Housing Officer may be assigned duties in addition to the duties as Chief Housing Officer under subsection (b).

-* (b) PRINCIPAL DUTIES.—(1) The Chief Housing Officer shall oversee all aspects of the provision of housing under subchapter IV and this subchapter, including the following:

-  * (A) Creation and standardization of policies and processes regarding housing units.

-  * (B) Oversight of the administration of any Department of Defense-wide policies regarding housing units, to include, in coordination with the Secretaries of the military departments, the housing documents developed pursuant to section 2890 of this title entitled Military Housing Privatization Initiative Tenant Bill of Rights and Military Housing Privatization Initiative Tenant Responsibilities.

-* (2) The duties specified in paragraph (1) may not be further delegated.
+  * (A) as part of the settlement of litigation; or

+  * (B) to avoid litigation if the tenant has retained legal counsel or has sought military legal assistance under section 1044 of this title.

 ### §2891.
 Requirements relating to contracts for provision of housing units
 * (a) IN GENERAL.—The requirements of this section condition contracts entered into using the authorities provided to the Secretary concerned under section 2872 of this title and other authorities provided under subchapter IV of this chapter and this subchapter.